shoenig/marathonctl/README.md

 ## Bugs
 - None of the group commands work yet
 - None of the format flags work yet
-- Only one host can be specified (although using a non-master node will work)
+- Only one host can be specified (although using a non-leader node will work)